markdawson/sudoku/README.md

 applying the constraint satisfaction heuristics.
 In the test file, we test the solver with the constraint satisfaction heuristics as well as without.

-Note this code was made as part of the [Udacity Artificial Intelligence Nanodegree](https://github.com/udacity/AIND-Sudoku) so some of the stubs may look similar.
+Note this code was original written as part of the [Udacity Artificial Intelligence Nanodegree](https://github.com/udacity/AIND-Sudoku) and cleaned up to apply to the Recurse Center.
+Some of the stubs may look similar to the Udacity repo.